BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-05-solana-interaction.md

 - **Solana finality**: ~30 seconds
 - **EVM → Solana**: Wait for EVM finality (1-5 minutes)
 - **Solana → EVM**: Faster verification on Solana side

+**Note:** For cross-VM messaging with Solana, you can also configure the connection in `layerzero.config.ts` if you have both EVM and Solana contracts deployed.
+However, due to the different tooling requirements, manual peer configuration (as shown above) is often easier for initial setup.

 ## Receiving Messages from Solana